 Celebrity or no, there are a few reasons investors prefer the franchise model to other traditional forms of wealth building.

-Franchises offer an excellent return on investment, with potential returns as high as 150 percent.
-Because they operate outside of mainstream market influence, franchises are an ideal way to insulate your portfolio against inevitable swings in the economy and stock market.
+Franchise investing offers an opportunity for investors to earn steady returns, and because they operate outside of mainstream market influence, franchises are an ideal way to help insulate your portfolio against inevitable swings in the economy and stock market.

 Inflation is a culprit that quietly eats wealth.
 While traditional investing can provide stable returns — the stock market has delivered a reliable 10 percent return over the last 100 years — the rising cost of goods and services over time will erode the purchasing power of your money.

-Investing in franchises, which are focused on goods and services, allows your investment to keep pace with inflation.
-When short-term economic impacts make prices go up, your prices can rise with them.
-Not only is franchising recession-resistant, but returns can actually increase during economic downturns as prices climb.
+Investing in franchises, which are focused on goods and services, allows your investment to better keep pace with inflation over the long term.
+When economic impacts make prices go up, your prices can rise with them.
+Not only is franchising potentially recession-resistant, but returns may increase as prices climb.

 The strength of the franchise model is in the ability to replicate results.
 Unlike single-location businesses, franchises are highly systematized and closely audited financial vehicles.
 Franchise plans are built on data and metrics from other already-successful locations.
-They offer the same ROI as other assets like venture capital investing, while providing transparency and a proven road map to profitability.
+They can offer a similar IRR as other assets like venture capital investing, while providing transparency and a proven road map to profitability.

 Celebrities and the ultra-wealthy have start-up capital to spare, so investing in a franchise (or even hundreds of them) is a straightforward investment choice.
 But the high cost of starting a franchise has kept it out of reach for most ordinary investors.
 Fees and costs for a single franchise location start at around $100,000 and can climb to more than $1 million, depending on the brand, location, and territory.